-A multidisciplinary health sciences major requires at least 60 credit hours in two or three disciplinary areas including the health sciences core requirements.
+A multidisciplinary health sciences studies degree requires at least 60 credit hours in two or three disciplinary areas including the health sciences core requirements.
 Each area must include at least 20 credit hours or the prescribed minor in chosen disciplines.
+Note that the Multidisciplinary Studies Degree in Health Sciences and another area is a subordinate of the Multidisciplinary Studies Degree description found on pg.
+62.